edge-cloud/www.edge-cloud.net/_posts/2013-06-21-breaking-amazon-aws-s3.md

   </p>
 </div>

 This behavior makes sense as the above bucket name would become reachable under the URL _"http://ThisBucketWillLiveInOregon.s3.amazonaws.com/"_ which is equivalent to e.g. _"http://thisbucketwillliveinoregon.s3.amazonaws.com/"_.
-On this topic <a href="https://www.ietf.org/rfc/rfc1035.txt" target="_blank">RFC1035</a> notes: _"Note that while upper and lower case letters are allowed in domain names, no significance is attached to the case.
+On this topic [RFC1035](https://www.ietf.org/rfc/rfc1035.txt) notes: _"Note that while upper and lower case letters are allowed in domain names, no significance is attached to the case.
 That is, two names with the same spelling but different case are to be treated as if identical."_

 **Creating an S3 bucket in "US Standard"**